GiulianoVitor/MyMicrochipDevBoards/PIC-IoT_WG/readme.md

 ## Overview

-The Microchip PIC-IoT Wx board is a small platform for development IoT Solutions based on 3 main blocks: Smart (microcontroller), Secure (secure element) and Connected (Wi-Fi module).
+The Microchip PIC-IoT Wx board is a small platform for development IoT Solutions based on 3 main blocks: Microcontroller, Secure  element and a Connection with cloud using a Wi-Fi module.
-The variants WA and WG refers to a pre-programmed solutions using Amazon Web Services (WA) or Google Cloud IoT Core (WG) or Microsoft Azure (WM).
+The variants WA, WG and WM refers to a pre-programmed solutions using Amazon Web Services (WA), Google Cloud IoT Core (WG) and  Microsoft Azure (WM).

 ![Board](Images/board.png)